Drakkar-Software/OctoBot-Project-Website/_i18n/en/_posts/2022-12-21-cloud_octobot.md

 ---

-Simply deploy your OctoBot on our cloud platform and enjoy an Octobot that is always online and accessible from anywhere.
+Simply deploy your OctoBot on our cloud platform and enjoy it from anywhere at everytime.